inosjack/jayant_ladybirdweb_crud_test_for_laravel_Developer/readme.md

   default email: 'admin@test.com'
   default password: '123456'
-  you change change email password in AdminTableSeeder
+  you can change change email password in AdminTableSeeder